-In 1885 the Vicar’s wife, Rosamund Lindsay died.
-Her husband – who had instigated the rebuilding of the church ten years earlier – decided to decorate the interior in her memory.
+In 1885 the Vicar's wife, Rosamund Lindsay died.
+Her husband - who had instigated the rebuilding of the church ten years earlier - decided to decorate the interior in her memory.
 The artist chosen, Heywood Sumner, came from an ecclesiastical family.
-His father was Bishop of Winchester and his mother the founder of The Mother’s Union.
+His grandfather was Charles Sumner, Bishop of Winchester and his father George became the Bishop of Guilford.
+His mother Mary Sumner was the founder of The Mother’s Union.

 The sixteen sgraffito panels present a remarkably complete example of this style of work, and under the window which depicts 'All Ye Beasts' you will find his initials HS and the date 1888.